aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/02-Getting-Started/02-assessing-application.md

 ![Dashboard - Not Started](img/dashboard-not-started.png)

 At this point, the Assessment is listed as "Not Started."
 As a result other toolkit functionality may not be available.
-In order to perform an assessment, you fist need to open one of the code files in the solution.
+In order to perform an assessment, you first need to open one of the code files in the solution.
 Double click on the "HomeController.cs" file to open it, then click back on the Dashboard Window.

 ![Dashboard - Not Started](img/open-code-file.png)

-From this window select the option to "Start Assessment" abd the toolkit will begin inspecting your application.
+From this window select the option to "Start Assessment" and the toolkit will begin inspecting your application.

 ![Dashboard - Not Started](img/assessment-in-progress.png)